StellarAstrophysics-LFU/brite-constellation/science/data_reduction.md

 title: Data Reduction
 ---
-Details about the complex data reduction procedures and a description of the various versions, are given on the [BRITE Photometry Wiki Page](http://brite.craq-astro.ca/doku.php).
+Details about the complex data reduction procedures and a description of the various versions, are given on the [BRITE Constellation Wiki Page](http://brite-wiki.astro.uni.wroc.pl/bwiki/doku.php?id=start).